petl-developers/petlx/docs/index.rst

 Modules
 -------

-.. note:: The :mod:`petlx.ipython` module has been integrated into the main :mod:`petl` package.
-See the `petl docs <http://petl.readthedocs.org/TODO>`_ for more information.
+.. note:: The modules :mod:`petlx.ipython`, :mod:`petlx.array`, :mod:`petlx.dataframe` have all been integrated into the main :mod:`petl` package.
+See the `petl docs <http://petl.readthedocs.org/>`_ for more information.

 .. toctree::
    :maxdepth: 2